nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

     2. Test case: `filterorder pending` <br>
        Expected: Only pending orders remain in the order list.
 A success message shown in the status message.

-2. Filtering order list to display all `completed` orders. using command aliases.
+2. Filtering order list to display all `completed` orders. using the command alias.
     1. Prerequisites:
         - All orders under a customer are listed using the `listorder` command with at least 1 order listed.
         - Example `listorder 1`.